xtralvl/QR-code-component/README.md

 ## Project Overview

 This project helped me practice translating a Figma design into code using Flexbox and Grid for layout.
-The goal was to build a responsive QR Code component with accurate styling and structure.
+The goal was to build a QR Code component with accurate styling and structure.

 ## Deployment